 Yes, I am afraid...yet at the same time, I know that my God is in control...this is probably the last baby I could have...so that does scare me.
 We are looking to Christ and praying for a good outcome!

-In the meantime, I will enjoy each new day the Lord give me and continue to bask in his Son as I sit in the sun in my blue recliner!
+In the meantime, I will enjoy each new day the Lord gives me and continue to bask in his Son as I sit in the sun in my blue recliner!

-"For a day in your courts is better than a thousand elsewhere.
+"For a day in thy courts is better than a thousand.

-For the LORD God is a sun and shield;the LORD bestows favor and honor.
+For the Lord God is a sun and shield:

-No good thing does he withhold from those who walk uprightly.
+no good thing will he withhold from them that walk uprightly.